habitinc/AllSpark/README.md

 Allspark
 ========

-A pretty good Base Class for WordPress plugins

-##Description
 AllSpark is a base class for WordPress plugins built by Habit.
-It's designed to simplify plugin development by automating common tasks.
+It's designed to simplify plugin development by automating common tasks, and defining some simple conventions.
 Features include:

 * Automatic handling of common actions and hooks - subclasses use the Inversion of Control pattern to handle hooks as functions
 * Automatic registration of activation and deactivation hooks